mhagiwara/www.realworldnlpbook.com/pelican/content/20190202-gentle-introduction-to-skipgram-word2vec-model-allennlp-ver.md

-Title: A Gentle Introduction to SkipGram (word2vec) Model — AllenNLP ver.
+Title: A Gentle Introduction to Skip-gram (word2vec) Model — AllenNLP ver.
 Date: 2019-02-02 00:00
 Category: Word Embeddings
 Tags: Word Embeddings, word2vec, AllenNLP
 Cover: images/skipgram.png
 slug: gentle-introduction-to-skipgram-word2vec-model-allennlp-ver

-The SkipGram model (so called "word2vec") is one of the most important concepts in modern NLP, yet many people simply use [its implementation](https://code.google.com/archive/p/word2vec/) and/or pre-trained embeddings, and few people fully understand how the model is actually built.
+The Skip-gram model (so called "word2vec") is one of the most important concepts in modern NLP, yet many people simply use [its implementation](https://code.google.com/archive/p/word2vec/) and/or pre-trained embeddings, and few people fully understand how the model is actually built.
 In this article, I'll cover:

-* What the SkipGram model is
+* What the Skip-gram model is
-* How to train the SkipGram (word2vec) model from scratch
+* How to train the Skip-gram (word2vec) model from scratch
 * How to evaluate the word embeddings

 You can see [the full script](https://github.com/mhagiwara/realworldnlp/blob/master/examples/embeddings/word2vec.py) that I wrote for this article.
 The script relies on [AllenNLP](https://allennlp.org/), which makes it well-structured and readable, but none of the explanations below rely on specifics of AllenNLP.